ioBroker/ioBroker.js-controller/docs/en/tutorial/restore.md

 ![restoreWebUI_finish.JPG](../../de/tutorial/media/restore/restoreWebUI_finish.JPG)

-The recovery may take some time, depending on the performance of the system and the size of the old ioBroker installation.
+The recovery may take some time depending on the performance of the system and the size of the old ioBroker installation.
 Normally the restore should be done after approx. 10-15 minutes and ioBroker should be started again automatically.

 ![Restore done](../../de/tutorial/media/restore/1575301228008-restorefinish.jpg)